hyperlogic/glyphblaster/README.md

 ## Dependencies

-* icu4c
 * FreeType2
-* HarfBuzz-0.9.0
+* HarfBuzz-0.9

 ## Implementation Notes

 * When cache is full, glyphs will use a fallback texture, which is 1/2 alpha.
 * When glyph is not present in the font, the replacement character is used. �
-* Bidi makes word-wrapping a pain.  do this after word wrapping/justification is functional for rtl & ltr text.
+* Bidi text is not supported, it makes word-wrapping a pain.
 * I still don't know how slow a full repack is.
 Benchmark it.
 * I'm not sure if the interface is very good.
   * Text's are not mutable, they must be destroyed and re-created.